 Comment.
-Section 1269.04 is the same in substance as Code of Civil Procedure Section 1243.5(c), except the period of notice has been increased from 20 to 30 days.
+Section 1269.04 is derived from former Section 1243.5(c).
 The requirement that an affidavit be filed concerning service by mail has been eliminated.
 Subdivision (f) is a clarification of a sentence in the first paragraph of Section 1243.5(c).
-The term "address" refers to a single residential unit or place of business, rather than to several such units or places that may happen to have the same street or post-affice "address."
+The term "address" refers to a single residential unit or place of business, rather than to several such units or places that may happen to have the same street or post-office "address."
 For example, each apartment is regarded as having a separate address although the entire apartment house may have a single street address.